CodeYourFuture/curriculum/content/fundamentals/blocks/cyf-blocks-requirements/index.md

 - Inspect the interface
 - Read the introduction
-- Complete all steps of the first exercise
+- Complete all steps in the first exercise

 {{</note>}}